rannk/testbot/README.md

 - copy appliaction/config/config.default.php as config.php in the config directory

 Notice:
+- the platform use the CI framework
-the template files are in the application/theme
+- the template files are in the application/views